 The UW Medicine Accountable Care Network now offers free consultation via phone for non-crisis, mental health conditions and concerns for all Boeing Preferred Partnership employees and their families.
 The new service is called Mental Health CareConnect and is available Monday through Friday from 8 am to 5 pm at 206-520-CARE (2273).
-Please note that service this will go live until January 2, 2019.

 Our trained Patient Navigator will connect you via phone to a psychiatrist or psychologist within one business day – often the same day — and can also assist in finding community mental health resources based on your needs*.
 All care is provided by UW Medicine and Seattle Children’s psychiatrists and psychologists.

 This program will help Boeing employees and their families enrolled in the UW Medicine Accountable Care Network quickly access the mental health services they need.
 Regardless of whether you have a question about a medication you’re taking or treatment you are receiving, need help finding long-term follow-up with a psychiatrist or therapist, or have a child who requires specialized intervention, our confidential Patient Navigator can help you find the right resources.
 We are also happy to coordinate with your primary care provider for a seamless experience to ensure that you receive the ongoing care and support you need.

 This service is not a crisis or suicide hotline.
 If you or a family member is suicidal or in crisis, you should call 911 or go to the nearest emergency room.

 You can rest assured that Mental Health CareConnect is completely confidential.

 This service is only available to those Boeing employees and their families who have enrolled in a UW Medicine Accountable Care Network Preferred Partnership option.